class4kayaker/NonDimensional_Calculators/doc/elements.rst

     not required to depend on any other elements, and may therefore be used to specify constant values as expressions.

-    The required additional keys are keys are:
+    The required additional keys are:

     expr
         Mathematical expression used to compute the new value.